Hisayoshi Takeda

 Hisayoshi Takeda (武田 久吉, Takeda Hisayoshi) was a Japanese botanist whose father was the British diplomat Sir Ernest Satow.
 He was a founder of the Japanese Natural History Society, and is known for his campaign to preserve the environment at Oze, which is now Oze National Park.

 Botanist

 Takeda was born in Tokyo Prefecture, the second son of Satow and his common-law wife, Takeda Kane.
-He learned English at the Tokyo Foreign Language School (東京外国語学校 (旧制)) before going to the United Kingdom in 1910 to study botany at Kew Gardens in London.
+He had an early interest in botany collecting plants, for example in Hokkaido, and distributed herbarium specimens in the exsiccata-like series Exsiccatae plantae Yezoenses (1909).
+Takeda learned English at the Tokyo Foreign Language School (東京外国語学校 (旧制)) before going to the United Kingdom in 1910 to study botany at Kew Gardens in London.
 Takeda returned home in 1913 before returning to England in 1915 to continue his studies at the University of Birmingham.
 A year later he visited the island of Shikotan to conduct plant research as part of his doctorate.
 In 1916 he became a lecturer at Kyoto University before joining Hokkaido University in 1920.
 From 1928 to 1939, he returned to Kyoto University where he served as a senior lecturer.